akmn35/new.dist/cran-comments.md

     Status: 301
     Message: Moved Permanently
-  For content that is 'Moved Permanently', please change http to https, add trailing slashes, or replace the old by the new URL.
+  For content that is 'Moved Permanently', please change http to https, add trailing slashes, or replace the old by the new URL.Status: 2 NOTEs
-Status: 2 NOTEs